-Scope 1, 2, and 3 Emissions Under the Corporate Sustainability Reporting Directive
+CSRD for the Food Industry: Scope 1, 2, and 3 Reporting Explained

 CSRD is the European Union’s framework for standardized sustainability reporting.
 It introduces stricter requirements for transparency, data quality, and third-party verification compared to previous regulations.